Design a real-time analytic

 Use the Join Features tool to enrich the inbound AIS data with the name of the U.S. Coast Guard District where each ship is located.
 The tool performs a spatial join between the ship point features and the U.S. Coast Guard District polygon layer.

-- Drag and drop the Join Features tool to the right of the ship_positions_simulation feed.
+2. Drag the Join Features tool node next to the ship_positions_simulation feed node.

-- Connect the ship_positions_simulation feed to the Join Features tool.
+3. Connect the ship_positions_simulation feed node to the Join Features tool node.

-- Click the Sources folder, choose Feature Layer and configure the feature layer source as follows:
+2. Click Sources, choose Feature Layer and configure the feature layer source as follows:

 Velocity samples the data and generates a schema to start with.